 Complicated?
 You bet.

-But again, we have tools to guide us.
+But again, we have the tools to guide us.

-Even better: many of those tools are designed for specific points in each stage the sales funnel.
+Even better: many of those tools are designed for specific points in each sales funnel stage.

 After determining goals and building personas, it’s time to start marketing.